Leah Goldberg: Acclaim and remembrance

 and, in 1970, the Israel Prize for literature.

-The American Hebraist, Gabriel Preil, wrote a poem about Goldberg: "Leah's Absence".
+The American Hebraist, Gabriel Preil, wrote a poem about Goldberg entitled "Leah's Absence."

-In 2011, Goldberg was announced as one of four great Israeli poets who would appear on Israel's currency (together with Rachel Bluwstein, Shaul Tchernichovsky, and Natan Alterman).
+In 2011, Goldberg was announced as one of four Israeli poets who would appear on Israel's currency, alongside Rachel Bluwstein, Shaul Tchernichovsky, and Alterman.

 A 100-shekel bill featuring the image of Leah Goldberg.

-The design of the 100 new shekel banknote includes the portrait of Leah Goldberg and her poem In the land of my love the almond tree blossoms in microprint.
+The design of the 100 new shekel banknote includes the portrait of Leah Goldberg and her poem "In the land of my love, the almond tree blossoms" in microprint.

 On May 29, 2013, Google commemorated what would have been Goldberg's 102nd birthday by uploading a Google Doodle in which the website's logo is made up of the characters and setting from her children's book Room for Rent.

 Many of Goldberg's songs, including those written before the establishment of the State of Israel, have been performed and recorded over the years.